Mobility-induced order in active XY spins on a substrate

-In this Letter, we study diffusively moving nearly phase-ordered active XY spins on a 2D solid substrate, as illustrated in Fig.~\ref{fig:modefigure}.
-The ``activity'' of the model stems from the propensity of the spins to rotate in response to the local spin concentration and the magnitude of the local phase difference. { Absence of self-propulsion of the spins makes this active model distinct from the celebrated ``moving XY'' Toner-Tu model~\cite{2d-polar} or the microscopic Vicsek model~\cite{vicsek} for flocks.} We develop the hydrodynamic theory for this system, supplemented by a lattice-gas type microscopic agent-based model constructed by us.
-Surprisingly, this model encompasses both the striking features of nonequilibrium systems {\em vis-a-vis} their equilibrium counterparts, {\em viz.}, novel order and instabilities in different parameter ranges, { and belongs to a heretofore unstudied universality class}.
+In this Letter, we explore $2d$ phase-ordering or synchronization {\em without hydrodynamic interactions} in a $2d$ driven XY model interacting with a conserved, diffusive species on a substrate.
+We illuminate how the mobile species assists formation of stable phase-ordered states qualitatively resembling quasi-long-range-order (QLRO).
+We construct a conceptual agent-based lattice model, where XY spins (or rigid rods) are rigidly grafted uniformly on a $2d$ substrate of size $L\times L$, interacting with a diffusively mobile conserved species of mean concentration $c_0$ trapped to the substrate.
+Inspired by bacterial quorum sensing and synchronization in response to complex and dynamic environments~\cite{quorum1,quorum2,quorum3}, we assume the microscopic phase and density dynamics to depend on the local phase and density inhomogeneities in the agent-based model, as illustrated in Fig.~\ref{fig:modefigure}(a).
+Physically, the ``activity'' of the model stems from the propensity of the spins to rotate in response to the local concentration of the diffusing species and the magnitude of the local phase difference.
+Active rotation and the absence of any self-propulsion of the spins make this active model distinct from the celebrated ``moving XY'' Toner-Tu model~\cite{2d-polar}, or the microscopic Vicsek model~\cite{vicsek} for flocks.
+We use it to characterize the scaling properties of the phase-ordered states.
+We further develop the hydrodynamic theory for the phase-ordered states, and validate the results of the numerical investigations.
+Our theory provides a generic description of {\em active spinners, i.e., active spinning without directed walking} in the presence of conservation laws, a form of active matter that is largely unexplored.
+Surprisingly, in this model the ordered states break conventional notions of universality, characterized by varieties of complex and heretofore unknown scaling behavior.

-Interestingly, this theory also describes the 2D Kardar-Parisi-Zhang (KPZ) equation~\cite{kpz,stanley} for surface growth or erosion (``sandblasting'') with a conserved species on it.